Function

 JIS-Civil(S) : Japanese Civil Standards

-GB03(S) : (Chinese National Standards)
+GB03(S) : Chinese National Standard

-GB(S) : (Chinese National Standards)
+GB(S) : Chinese National Standard

 IS(S) : Indian Standards

-CNS(S) : Chinese National Standard - Taiwanese National Standards
+CNS(S) : Chinese National Standard

 ASTM(RC) : American Society for Testing Materials